-The instruments themselves have two main purposes: to help "break down" abnormal densities in tissue (es: scar tissue) and to re-initiate first-stage healing in the body.
-When we sustain an injury, the body sends healing substances via the blood stream to help healing; white blood cells help to clear out debris, and connective tissue cells help to lay down new collagen for tissue rebuilding.
-These connective tissue cells help to build scar tissue which then acts as a band aid to help repair the injured tissue.
+The instruments themselves have two main purposes: to help "break down" abnormal densities in tissue (ex: scar tissue) and to re-initiate first-stage healing in the body.
+When we sustain an injury, the body sends healing substances via the blood stream to help healing, and connective tissue cells help to lay down new collagen to build scar tissue which then acts as a band aid to help repair the injured tissue.
 However, after time and without proper rehabilitation and treatment, this can build up and lead to decreased motion, flexibility and pain.
 The therapy of Graston acts as a mild injury to the tissue, which allows the healing process to start over again, allowing for proper healing, decreased pain, and increased range of motion.

 Performed by a Certified Athletic Therapist, a Concussion assessment involves baseline and/or post-concussion testing using a SCAT3, which is a standardized tool for evaluating individuals for concussion.
 Testing includes symptom evaluation, cognitive assessment, balance and coordination examination, and neck assessment.
 These assessments are then summarized and used as a guide for an individual to begin a graduated return to activity/play program.
 This is monitored by an Athletic Therapist and approved by the client's physician when applicable.